General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Protein Pretraining Models in Protap

 \subsection{Preliminaries of Proteins}

-A protein is composed of an amino acid sequence {\footnote{In this paper, we use the terms ``residue'' and ``amino acid'' interchangeably.}} that folds into 3D structures.
+A protein is composed of an amino acid sequence that folds into 3D structures.
 We denote a protein with a residue sequence of length $n$ by $\mathcal{P}=(\mathcal{S}, \mathcal{C})$, where $\mathcal{S}$ is the set of sequential residues and $\mathcal{C}$ denotes the spatial coordinates of residues.
-Specifically, the residue sequence is defined as $\mathcal{S} = [a_1, a_2, \dots, a_n]$, with each residue $a_i \in \mathcal{A}$, where $\mathcal{A}$ denotes the set of 20 standard amino acids.
-The residue coordinates are given as $\mathcal{C} = [c_1, c_2, \dots, c_n]$, where each $c_i = [x_i, y_i, z_i]^\top \in \mathbb{R}^3$ represents the 3D coordinate of the C$\alpha$ atom \footnote{The C$\alpha$ atom serves as a stable backbone reference for each residue, commonly used due to its consistency and significance in protein structure modeling.} corresponding to residue $a_i$.
+The structural information is represented as $\mathcal{C} = [c_1, c_2, \dots, c_n]$, where each $c_i$ corresponds to the three-dimensional position of the C$\alpha$ atom of residue $a_i$.
+We adopt C$\alpha$ atoms as backbone anchors, as they provide a stable and widely used structural reference in protein modeling.
 More information about the sequence and structures of the proteins can be found in Appendix~\ref{app:preliminaries}.